dualcoding/wow-profiler/README.md

 - (not yet) ~~Causes the most frequent and heaviest CPU spikes.~~

 ## For developers
-- Shows the total CPU used per function and times called.
-- Tries to figure out what functions belongs to which mod:
-    - Will automatically find functions in the global namespace and try to group them by addon structure.
+Shows the total CPU used and times called for all found functions in the global namespace and groups them by addon structure.

-    - Addons can easily improve functionality by exposing local tables globally like so: `if Profiler then _G.PublicTable = privateTable end`.
+There is not much that can be done to track locals automatically, but addon authors can easily improve functionality by exposing local tables globally like so:

-- (not yet) ~~Show further information about a function, such as who calls it and what it calls in turn.~~
+    if Profiler then _G.PublicTable = privateTable end

+As an experimental feature, the Profiler can try to find out callers to functions.
+This is currently done with plain brute force by hooking the function, throwing an error and parsing the debugstack.
+As you might expect this is far too heavyweight to do automatically.
+The recommended approach is to do the following in your source:

+    local cache = profilingcache or function(f) return f end local CreateFrame = cache(_G.CreateFrame)

+There will be support for figuring out _where_ in a function the time is spent in the future that will work much like debugging prints - there is no reasonable way to do this automatically.

 ## Follow the development
 Each [release](https://github.com/dualcoding/wow-profiler/releases) documents what has changed since the last one.